 The Board is responsible for the business and investment strategy of the Company, to ensure the Company's core purpose is realised.
-The Board is assisted by the Investment Advisor, through the Senior Advisors, to develop and implement its short, medium and long-term strategy, and especially its investment strategy.
+The Investment Advisor assist the Board, through the Senior Advisors, to develop and implement its short, medium and long-term strategy, and especially its investment strategy.
 The Board approves this strategy prior to its implementation.